 - Beans: White beans (such as Great Northern or cannellini) or pinto beans are commonly used.
 They provide the base of the stew and absorb the rich flavours of the other ingredients.

-- Smoked meat: In this case, we are using smoked sausage, which is very common.
+- Smoked meat: In this case, I am using smoked sausage, which is very common.
 Amongst other types of meat, pock knuckles, ham hocks, and bacon are also used.
 These add a deep, smoky flavour that defines the dish.

 - Garlic: Garlic may be used to add a layer of flavour